-Configure size of buffer for streaming blob/clob from server to client.
+Configures the size of the buffer for streaming blob/clob data from server to client.

 If the configured size is 0 or less, the buffer is not placed.

-Note:

-This configuration is used when optimizing streaming blob/clob from server to client.
+Note: This configuration is used when optimizing streaming blob/clob from server to client.